LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

-SOLPS is a package of codes developed over many years and was started as an evaluation tool for engineers but then developed into an essential tool that allowed combining design and modelling process of the divertor, with synthesising different pieces of information from theoretical analysis, experimental studies and engineering intuition.
+SOLPS is a package of codes developed over many years and was started as an evaluation tool for engineers but then developed into an essential tool that allowed combining the design and modelling process of the divertor, with synthesising different pieces of information from the theoretical analysis, experimental studies and engineering intuition.
 Several versions of SOLPS code exist to date.
 The newly developed SOLPS-ITER  suite of codes comprise a grid generator CARRE , a tool for